 So you’ve just heard from a company that your account has been breached.
 Panic ensues; have you used the same password for other accounts?
 Has your money or other invaluable information been stolen?
 Has it affected your business or employees?
 The situation is dire.
 Here’s what a data breach is and how you can avoid them.

-Cybercriminals want to steal names, email addresses, usernames, passwords, and credit card numbers.
+Cybercriminals want to steal data like names, email addresses, usernames, passwords, and credit card numbers, and other financial information for personal gain.
 Whether it’s to steal your identity or to sell on the dark web.

 Capital One, Dubsmash, Houzz, Clearview AI.
-These are just some of the corporate giants who in the last year, faced some of the biggest breaches the world had ever seen.
-Nearly 800 million unique email addresses and 21 million passwords were sold on the web by hackers in 2019.
+These are just some of the corporate giants who have recently faced some of the biggest breaches the world has ever seen.
+Nearly 800 million unique email addresses, 21 million passwords, and mountains of other stolen data were sold on the web by hackers in 2019.